 With nearly three million sufferers in the UK every year, knee pain is a common condition usually caused by damage to the cartilage (osteoarthritis) or fibres running between shin bone and the kneecap (patella tendonitis).
 Over seven years in development and helping sufferers since 2010, Kneease uses patented low energy shockwave therapy (ESWT) to block pain, working to increase the blood flow to the area allowing the damaged fibres to heal in reduced time.
 NICE, the National Institute for Health and Care Excellence includes ESWT in their NHS guidance for treating many tendon conditions. *

 Kneease is safe, cost effective and easy to use.
-In clinical trials 98% of users reported pain relief, 84% reported faster healing.
+In clinical trials 98% of users reported pain relief, 68% reported reduced stiffness.
 Press the button and you'll receive 10 minutes of treatment to help you manage your pain.
 Doctors recommend at least three treatments a day.

 A 10 page, illustrated guide to knee pain to help you understand the condition and manage your pain.